marcobevilacqua94/spring-boot-realworld-kotlin/README.md

 ### [Demo](https://demo.realworld.io/)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a realworld backend application built with **Spring Data Couchbase** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a realworld backend application built with **Spring Data Couchbase** and Kotlin including CRUD operations, authentication, routing, pagination, and more.
 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

 # Getting started

-This Project requries Java 17, Maven, and a running Couchbase Server instance.
+This Project requries Kotlin 1.9, Maven, and a running Couchbase Server instance.
 See the Setup Couchbase section for more details.

 ## Configuration